Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 http.nonProxyHosts=localhost|*.example.com

-Default: http.nonProxyHosts
+Default: http.nonProxyHosts system property.

 If enabled, Play will generate entity tags automatically and send a 304 when needed.
 For example, to deactivate use of entity tags: